dstackai/dstack/examples/README.md

 dstack init
 ```

 Now you are ready to run examples!

-Select any example from the left-hand sidebar.
+> Browse the examples using the menu on the left.

 ## Source code